nextauthjs/next-auth/docs/docs/getting-started/client.md

   adapter,
   callbacks: {
-    // Using the `...rest` parameter to be able to narrow down the type based on `trigger` async session({ session, ...rest }) {
+    // Using the `...rest` parameter to be able to narrow down the type based on `trigger` async session({ session, trigger, newSession }) {
-      if (rest.trigger === "update") {
+      // Note, that `rest.session` can be any arbitrary object, remember to validate it! if (trigger === "update" && newSession?.name) {
-        // Here you can also update the session in the database if it's not already updated.
+        // You can update the session in the database if it's not already updated.
-        // Note, that `rest.session` can be any arbitrary object, remember to validate it! await adapter.updateUser(rest.session.user.id, { name: rest.session.name })
+        // await adapter.updateUser(session.user.id, { name: newSession.name })

-        session.name = rest.session.name
+        // Make sure the updated value is reflected on the client session.name = newSession.name
       }
       return session
     }